WMamba: Wavelet-based Mamba for Face Forgery Detection: Introduction

-To tackle this challenge, we introduce WMamba, a novel wavelet-based feature extractor built upon the Mamba architecture.
-WMamba fully considers the slender, fine-grained, and global characteristics of facial contours, maximizing the potential of wavelet information through two critical innovations.
-First, motivated by previous studies on deformable convolution \cite{Dai_2017_ICCV,Qi_2023_ICCV}, we present Dynamic Contour Convolution (DCConv), which utilizes meticulously crafted deformable kernels to adaptively capture the slender structures of facial contours.
-Second, our method leverages the Mamba architecture \cite{gu2023mamba}, a highly effective alternative to traditional Convolutional Neural Networks (CNNs) and Transformers.
-Rooted in the State Space Model (SSM), Mamba excels at capturing long-range relationships while maintaining linear computational complexity with respect to the number of input tokens.
-This efficiency facilitates the use of smaller image patches, enabling the extraction of fine-grained and global forgery artifacts.
-In conclusion, the {\textbf{contributions}} of this paper are as follows:

-\begin{enumerate} \item We propose Dynamic Contour Convolution (DCConv), an innovative variant of deformable convolution that utilizes carefully designed deformable kernels to adaptively capture the slender structures of facial contours. \item We demonstrate the effectiveness of Mamba in detecting face forgeries.
-Mamba excels at capturing long-range dependencies while maintaining linear computational complexity, which allows it to extract fine-grained and global facial forgery clues from small image patches. \item By combining DCConv with Mamba, the proposed WMamba fully leverages the power of wavelet information.
-Extensive experimental results show that WMamba achieves state-of-the-art (SOTA) performance in both cross-dataset and cross-manipulation evaluations, underscoring its superiority in face forgery detection. \end{enumerate}
+To tackle this challenge, we introduce WMamba, a wavelet-based feature extractor built upon the Mamba architecture \cite{gu2023mamba}.
+WMamba fully considers the slender, fine-grained, and globally distributed nature of facial contours, maximizing the potential of wavelet information through two critical innovations.
+First, inspired by previous studies on deformable convolution \cite{Dai_2017_ICCV,Zhu_2019_CVPR,park2022deformable,Qi_2023_ICCV,10.1145/3664647.3681179}, we present Dynamic Contour Convolution (DCConv), which utilizes meticulously crafted deformable kernels to adaptively capture the \textbf{slender} structures of facial contours.
+Second, our method leverages the Mamba architecture, a highly effective alternative to traditional Convolutional Neural Networks (CNNs) and Transformers.
+Rooted in the State Space Model (SSM), Mamba excels at capturing long-range relationships while maintaining linear computational complexity.
+This efficiency facilitates the use of smaller image patches, enabling the extraction of \textbf{fine-grained} and \textbf{globally distributed} forgery artifacts.
+In conclusion, our main contributions are as follows: \begin{itemize} \item We propose Dynamic Contour Convolution (DCConv), an innovative variant of deformable convolution that employs carefully designed deformable kernels to adaptively and precisely capture the slender structures of facial contours. \item We demonstrate the effectiveness of the Mamba architecture in detecting facial forgeries.
+Mamba excels at capturing long-range dependencies while maintaining linear computational complexity, which allows it to extract fine-grained, globally distributed facial forgery clues from small image patches. \item By combining DCConv with Mamba, the proposed WMamba fully leverages the potential of wavelet information.
+Extensive experimental results show that WMamba achieves state-of-the-art (SOTA) performance, underscoring its exceptional capabilities in the field of face forgery detection. \end{itemize}